kumarpsr9/Kubernetes-MadeEasy/README.md

-# Simple Kubernetes Deployment for Nginx With Persistent Volume
+# Kubernetes Deployment for Nginx With Persistent Volume
 kubernetesSampleDeployment